-This relationship is underpinned by an outsourcing contract and the activity is supervised by the CEO of the Solunion Group, who is the business owner and responsible for overseeing the correct operation of the outsourced function.
+This relationship is underpinned by an outsourcing contract and the activity is supervised by the CFAO of the Solunion Group, who is the responsible for overseeing the correct operation of the outsourced function.

 By outsourcing the mentioned functions, other important activities and services, the Company streamlines its processes, as it can exploit the knowledge and specialisation of its suppliers and very often benefit from positive synergies.